OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### new-admin-unit-page

-TODO This is somewhat implemented but need to check what parts are left to do.

 OED needs to allow an admin to see all units as a table.
 There would be a column for each [column in the database](#database-changes-for-units) except unit_index that is not shown.
 There is a row for each unit.
 This will be very similar to the meter and map admin pages.
 The admin cannot change id and unit_index nor can they change a type_of_unit from prefix.
 Changing displayable if the type_of_unit is meter will have no impact so maybe disable.

 There should be a button to delete any unit.
 There needs to be a check if the unit shows up as either the source or destination for any conversion.
 If so, admin is told and delete is rejected.
 It is also rejected if any meter uses this unit (which should effectively include groups and default graphic units.)